Inflectra/rapise-documentation/docs/Guide/rest_web_service.md

 #### Common REST Callbacks

-Sometimes it is more convenient to define one common callback that will be executed for all requiest inside a given endpoint.
+Sometimes it is more convenient to define one common callback that will be executed for all request inside a given endpoint.

-Common callbacks are defined in the property window for the whole endpint.
+Common callbacks are defined in the property window for the whole endpoint.

 ![Common Callbacks](img/rest_web_service_common_callbacks.png)